larsjuhljensen/JensenLab/_pages/training_textmining_ddpm.md

 _Is LRRK2 associated with both Parkinson's disease and gastrointestinal system diseases?_

 When one does not have a candidate gene, the best solution is to obtain two gene lists, one for each disease, and then identify the ones that rank high on both lists.
 This is a variant of the closed knowledge discovery problem.
 It is unfortunately not currently possible to perform such an analysis via a web interface, but it can be done by downloading the complete set disease–gene association from the [DISEASES downloads page](https://diseases.jensenlab.org/Downloads) and analyzing them in Python or R. Alternatively, the analysis can be performed through Cytoscape as illustrated in the [Cytoscape stringApp exercises](https://jensenlab.org/training/stringapp/).

-## Further questions
-Post them on this [Padlet](https://ucph.padlet.org/katerinanastou/2dghxogasnybwh47)

-(just double click in the background to add your question)

 ## Supporting Video Lectures